yogesh-xcode/yogesh-xcode/README.md

 <h1 align="center">Hi 👋, I'm Yogesh</h1>
-<h3 align="center">A frontend-focused developer from India, fluent in the JS/TS ecosystem and currently building real-world backends with Python and FastAPI — bridging the gap between sleek UIs and solid APIs.</h3>
+<h3 align="center">A Backend-focused developer from India, fluent in the JS/TS ecosystem and currently building real-world backends with Python and FastAPI — bridging the gap between sleek UIs and solid APIs.</h3>

 - 🔭 I’m currently working on [Authify](https://github.com/yogesh-xcode/Authify)